thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 The problem with native events is that they don't work exactly the same across all browsers.
 For example, handling native `onMouseEnter` and `onMouseLeave` events has historically been a cross-browser pain point.
 The advantage of a synthetic event is that it works *identically* across all browsers including IE9 and above.

-In this article, you're going to practice how to handle synthetic events and how to leverage their properties in a variety of common use cases.
 Understanding React's synthetic event system is critical, especially if you ever find yourself integrating React into an existing web application.
 Thankfully, handling a synthetic event in React is similar to handling a native event in traditional JavaScript.
 However, React does a few things under the hood to keep your code performant and easy to understand.

 When React starts up, it attaches a single event listener onto the root of the DOM.
 In React, you do *not* have to attach any additional event listeners.
 If you find yourself reaching for functions like `EventTarget.addEventListener()` or `jQuery.on()` when building a React application from scratch, you're doing it wrong.